 Normal Wear or Tear

-Damage due to the furnace's age or general use is not covered.
-Over time, parts naturally degrade and need replacement, which is considered the homeowner's responsibility.
+Damage due to the furnace's age or general use isn't covered.
+Over time, parts naturally degrade and need replacement, which is the homeowner's responsibility.

 Lack of Maintenance

-If the furnace breaks down due to poor or lack of maintenance, the insurance will not cover the costs.
-Regular servicing is crucial to keep it in working condition.
+Insurance won't cover the costs if the furnace breaks down due to poor or no maintenance.
+Regular servicing is crucial to keep it working properly.

 Intentional Damage